Brentwood High School (New York): 20th century

-1970–1980

 On June 27, 1971, the last Brentwood senior class graduated together as one 1,400 body of students enjoying the now demolished Commack Arena as the commencement site.

-By June 1973 the separation between BHS Ross and BHS Sonderling was complete.
+In June 1973, the separation between BHS Ross and BHS Sonderling was complete.
 The class of 1973 had two separate graduations; Ross building was at 1pm, and Sonderling was at 5pm.
 The total graduating class from 1973 was about 1,200 students.
 The commencement ceremonies were held on the athletic field on June 23, 1973.
 From 1974 to 1989, the student body was large enough that the two primary buildings, Ross and Sonderling, were treated as two distinct high schools.
 Students from North Middle School and West Middle School went to Sonderling, while students from East Middle School and South Middle School went to Ross.

 Brentwood High School was the site of the Maslow-Toffler School of Futuristic Education, an alternative high school, from 1974 to 1983.

-WXBA's first general manager was Long Island radio personality Bob Ottone, the future public address announcer for the Long Island Ducks.
-The initial output of WXBA was ten watts, which meant that the signal barely made it three miles from the school under some conditions.
-It was upgraded in 1981 to 180 watts.

 Brentwood High School established an Air Force Junior Reserve Officers' Training Corps (AFJROTC) in 1977.
 As of 2006, it was one of only two Long Island high schools to offer the program.

 The Associated Press reported in 1980 that a week after Principal Stanley P. Yankowski instructed homeroom teachers to take down the names of students who did not stand for the daily recitation of the Pledge of Allegiance, the practice was stopped after a teacher complained to the New York Civil Liberties Union.

-1981–1990

-WXBA moved to expanded facilities in the newly built G. Guy DiPietro Learning Center during the 1988-89 school year.

 The Brentwood Science Olympiad team competed in the New York State Science Olympiad tournament at West Point on April 16, 1988.
 According to Newsday, the team "finished second in Suffolk County, third on Long Island and 13th out of 147 schools in the State of New York."

 In 1988, Brentwood's AFJROTC unit was named an honor unit by the U.S. Air Force.
 "Only the top 20 percent of all units in the nation are considered for recognition as honor unit.
 In addition, Lt.
 Col. Arthur Bennett and Master Sgt.
 James Waide have been named outstanding instructors," according to Newsday.

 Newsday awarded Brentwood High School the High School of the Year Award in 1989.

-1991–2000

 In 1991, a plaque was hung listing military personnel who hailed from Brentwood.

 In 1999, 56 solar panels were installed on the Ross Building.